 These things and more, are all the images a Gen-X Girl requires in order to reminisce and re-engage in all things amazingly Pointer!

 And on the night of June 20th, said inner decade-year-old denizen, residing within the actual, physical 49-year-old avatar, met, for the first time, to engage and reminisce all that was Pointer as Donelle Dadigan, president and founder of The Hollywood Museum welcomed a new exhibit like no other: A Pointer Sister Ever After: 50 Years through the Eyes of Anita Pointer.

-Highlighting every musical genre from pop, disco, jazz, R&B, blues, soul, funk, dance, country and rock, revolving around each and every decade, reflecting the societal zeitgeist of the times and proposing just a hint of the manner in which politics have affected music throughout the decades, and vice versa!
+Highlighting every musical genre from pop, to disco, jazz, R&B, blues, soul, funk, dance, country, and rock, revolving around each and every decade, reflecting the societal zeitgeist of the times, the display proposed just a hint of the manner in which politics have affected music throughout the decades, and vice versa!

 Also included in the display, of note in particular, the artwork of Anita Pointer (as colorful and varied as all the costumes sported during the 50-year-span of her career) in the form of paintings, the most astounding characteristic of which: all look completely different form one another, as though all produced by a completely diverse hand!
 A decidedly international flavor to each follows suit, as some resemble vintage African Art by way of beautiful dancing ladies in colorful gowns, along with venerated portraits, to speak nothing of ancient Chinese silk screen as a naked lady stands in a field of red flowers, along with contemporary childhood whimsey in the form of simple butterflies amidst grass and ferns.

 The night commenced with all the pomp and circumstance of a most auspicious college graduation and descended into that of the most festive nature once all speeches were given and kudos were conferred.

 Hollywood Museum President and Founder Donelle Dadigan kicked off the proceedings as follows: